prashna420/AI_LAB/lab4/README.md

 It provides a good balance between complexity and performance.

-## EXPECTATIONS
+# **EXPECTATIONS**

 In this comparison, AlexNet is expected to outperform the other two models.
 TinyVGG is expected to give output close to AlexNet.
 The NN is expected to be relatively worse due to it ignoring spatial information.
 AlexNet and TinyVGG preserve spatial hierarchies and can detect pattern in images.

+# **RESULTS**

+PENDING...

+# **DISCUSSION AND CONCLUSION**

+PENDING...